BlazingSolutions/TimeKeeper/README.md

 ### Update Configuration Sections

+The database connection string can be found in the file appsettings.json and is set to use the SQL Server (localdb)\\mssqllocaldb and the database TimeKeeper.

+If your SQL Server is different you should follow the below steps.

 Create a new configuration file called appsettings.Development.json

 Paste the below text in changing localhost with the name of your SQL Server.